chaoticgd/wrench/docs/old/asset_reference_v8.md

 # Asset Reference

-This file was generated from src/assetmgr/asset_schema.wtf.
+This file was generated from src/assetmgr/asset_schema.wtf and is for version 8 of the asset format.

 ## Index